 Biosecurity Queensland is issuing a reminder about the white spot movement control order and the restriction on the movement of uncooked crustaceans out of the area.

-The white spot movement control area extends from Caloundra to the New South Wales border, following a line 100 metres off the eastern coasts of Bribie, Moreton and Stradbroke Islands.
+The WSD movement control area extends from Caloundra to the New South Wales border, following a line 100 metres off the eastern coasts of Bribie, Moreton and Stradbroke Islands.

 Under the movement control order, prawns, crabs, yabbies and marine worms must not be removed from the movement control area unless cooked.